Since 1982, Dally in the Alley has been a growing music festival in Detroit, and this year is no different.

-There are a variety of foods available, so even the pickiest of eaters will enjoy something.
+Among others.
 Just walk around the fair and check them out.

 And don’t forget to pick up your Dally in the Alley merchandise.
 Vendors will be selling T-shirts, posters, totes and more – plus there will be a limited number of Dally posters from past years.

 The 42nd annual Dally runs 11 a.m.-11 p.m. on Saturday, Sept.
 7. Admission is free, so be sure to check this longtime staple and experience the culture and music for yourself.